-Identification of opportunities with munis, industrials, etc. for the desk
+Identification of opportunities with munis, industrials, etc.

-This means that each member of the group must work to support all these goals for your primary region.
-In addition, since our primary RTO goal of “real time energy markets” applies to all RTOs, members of our RTO group should be ready to assist members of our group in other regions, as needed, to cover meetings.
-(For example, Dan Staines could be available to help in the Southeast, or Howard, Tom H. and Dan A. could be available to provide input for other regions considering LMP.)
+This means that each member of our group must work to support all these goals for your primary region.
+In addition, each member of our group must coordinate actively with other Government Affairs team members with a state or FERC focus.
+Broad communication is not optional, it is mandatory.
+We must err on the side of sending too many messages, not worry about bothering other Government Affairs’ staff.

-In order to better facilitate this effort, we have canceled the bi-weekly Monday RTO conference calls.
-Instead, please send Christi the following information:
+In order to better facilitate this effort, we have canceled the bi-weekly Monday RTO conference calls and we have implemented a system that allows you to report bi-monthly your main activities via brief emails by the 15th and 30th of each month.

+In addition, please send Christi the following information:

 (By June 18) A brief list of the RTO and regional committees/groups you have been attending and the frequency of the meetings.
 You could include your calendar from April and for May, by way of example.